 ALWAYS stow the sails safely BEFORE you start operating the Swing Wing system.

-ALWAYS point the boat into the wind or down wind when operating the Swing Wing system.
+ALWAYS point the boat into the wind or downwind (even better) when operating the Swing Wing system.

 Example of operating the Swing Wing system: The boat is folded out and must now be folded in.